-Step 10a: Student and faculty member accept Step 10b: Student or faculty member appeals decision decision of dean of college. of dean to cognizant senior vice president.
-Dean or Chair implements the decision.
+Step 10b: Student or faculty member appeals decision of dean to cognizant senior vice president.

 TIME: Within 10 days of receipt of decision.

 Step 11: The cognizant senior vice president reviews and either accepts the dean's decision, asks the dean for further clarification, or rejects the decision and makes a new one.

 TIME: Within 10 days of receipt of the appeal.

 Step 12: After the cognizant senior vice president's final decision, the chair of the department or dean of college shall take appropriate action to implement the final decision.

 TIME: At the conclusion of the appeals process.

 MATTER IS CLOSED.